ShubhamPatilsd/codeopen/docs/guide.md

-# Configuration
+# Setup

 It is simple to create projects that can be opened.

-## Config File Location
+### Config File Location
 First, locate your home directory.
 On Linux, it is `/home/YOUR_USERNAME`, on Mac it is `/Users/YOUR_USERNAME`, and on Windows it's `C:\\Users\YOUR_USERNAME`.
 The config file should be at `.config/codeopen/config.toml`.

-## Config File Setup
+### Config File Setup
 If it's not there, create the config file.
-To set up a project to be opened, follow this TOML structure:
+To set up a project to be opened, follow and fill this TOML structure with your own data and add it to the `config.toml` file:

 ```toml
 [[directory_shortcuts]]